openstax/pdf-spike/README.md

 ### Background (PLAN)

+This spike is to allow the developers free experimentation to prototype putting together a Concourse pipeline that produces a Baked PDF.
+The pipeline can be trigger however the developer sees fit.
+The resulting PDF can be saved wherever the develper sees fit.

 ### Current condition (PLAN)

+[cnx-recipes][cnx-recipes] provides most of the functionality needed to produce a PDF.
+This uses [cnx-archive][cnx-archive],
+which acts as a typical backend web application.
+It exposes a web API that we use to acquire content for producing a PDF.

+(Legacy PDF generation is not worth discussing.)

 ### Goal / Target Condition (PLAN)

+We know how it is architected at the moment is developer focused, but we are choosing to ignore that in favor of virtically slicing our idealistic goals with that of constrained resources and time.

+1. A PDF is produced for the requested book
+1. The PDF is put somewhere it can be accessed (for analysis purposes only)
+1. The pipeline doesn't clog concourse.openstax.org

 ### Root Cause Analysis (PLAN)

+Textbook developers would like to automate the generation of PDFs using HTML, because doing this by hand is boring.

 ### Epics, Stories, and Task Cards (DO)